Do Go On - 314 - The Oak Island Mystery

 Whoa.

-It's Schrodinger's mystery.
+It's Schroding is mystery.

-heaps of different resources on it.
-Obviously, as always, there'll be what I've looked at will
+Obviously, as always, they'll be, what I've looked at will be listed in the show notes.

-be listed in the show notes.
-And it's a really like, it's quite a messy, very tangled kind of
+And it's a really like, it's quite a messy, very tangled kind of topic.

-topic.
-So I've done my very best.
-If this is something that you know a lot about, I'm sorry
+If this is something that you know a lot about, um,

-if I've missed something that you think is absolutely crucial.
+I'm sorry if I've missed something that you think is absolutely crucial.

-But, yeah, that's kind of a bit of an introduction
+But yeah, that's kind of a bit of an introduction to the Oak Island mystery.

 Well, that sounded pretty comprehensive to me.